GoGo Monster: Publication

+The manga was also translated into Spanish, French, and German.

 Reception

 GoGo Monster won the Special Award at the 30th Japan Cartoonists Association Award in 2001.
 In 2006, the manga earned a nomination for Angoulême International Comics Festival Prize for Artwork, which it lost to Le vol du corbeau by Jean-Pierre Gibrat.
 It was nominated to the 2009 Los Angeles Times Book Prize for Best Graphic Novel but David Mazzucchelli's Asterios Polyp won it.

 The manga was generally received positively by critics, including Deb Aoki of About.com, Joseph Luster of Otaku USA, Oliver Ho of PopMatters, Publishers Weekly, and Shaenon K. Garrity.
 Erin Finnegan of Anime News Network called it "one of the best manga of 2009."
 The Comics Reporter's staff elected it the 9th best comic of the year.